pmglab/KGGSEE/doc/source/options.rst

       - Specifies a whitespace delimitated file of GWAS summary statistics.
       - null
     * - ``--chrom-col``
-      - Specifies the column of chromosomes.
+      - Specifies the column header of chromosomes.
       - ``CHR``
     * - ``--pos-col``
-      - Specifies the column of coordinates.
+      - Specifies the column header of coordinates.
       - ``BP``
     * - ``--p-col``
-      - Specifies the column of p-values.
+      - Specifies the column header of p-values.
       - ``P``
     * - ``--a1-col``
-      - Specifies the column of the reference allele to calculate effect sizes.
+      - Specifies the column header of the effect allele.
       - ``A1``
     * - ``--a2-col``
-      - Specifies the column of the other allele.
+      - Specifies the column header of the other allele.
       - ``A2``
     * - ``--freq-a1-col``
-      - Specifies the column of the frequency of the allele specified by ``--a1-col``.
+      - Specifies the column header of the frequencies of the allele specified by ``--a1-col``.
       - ``FRQ_U``
     * - ``--beta-col``
-      - Specifies the column of effect sizes.
+      - Specifies the column header of effect sizes.
       - null
     * - ``--beta-type``
-      - Specifies the type of effect sizes:  ``0`` for the linear regression coefficient of a quantitative phenotype; ``1`` for the logarithm of odds ratio or logistic regression coefficient of a qualitative phenotype; ``2`` for an odds ratio of a qualitative phenotype.
+      - Specifies the type of effect sizes:  ``0`` for the linear regression coefficient of a quantitative trait; ``1`` for the logarithm of odds ratio or logistic regression coefficient of a dichotomous trait; ``2`` for an odds ratio of a dichotomous trait.
       - null
     * - ``--se-col``
-      - Specifies the column of standard errors of effect sizes.
+      - Specifies the column header of standard errors of effect sizes.
 Note: even if the effect size is provided as an odds ratio, this is still the standard error of the logarithm (base e) of the odds ratio.
       - ``SE``
     * - ``--nmiss-col``
-      - Specifies the column of sample sizes for a quantitative phenotype.
+      - Specifies the column header of sample sizes for a quantitative trait.
       - null
     * - ``--case-col``
-      - Specifies the column of case sample sizes for a qualitative phenotype.
+      - Specifies the column header of case sample sizes for a qualitative trait.
       - null
     * - ``--control-col``
-      - Specifies the column of control sample sizes for a qualitative phenotype.
+      - Specifies the column header of control sample sizes for a dichotomous trait.
       - null